Bhattan De Savaiye

 Bhattan de Savaiye (ਭੱਟਾਂ ਦੇ ਸਵਈਏ; bhaṭāṁ dē sava'ī'ē), also known as Bhatt Bani (Gurmukhi: ਭੱਟ ਬਾਣੀ; bhaṭa bāṇī), is a name given to 123 Savaiyas composed by various Bhatts, which are present in Guru Granth Sahib, scripture of Sikhs.
 According to various scholars, these Savaiyas are eulogies of first five Gurus of Sikhism.

 Generally, it is accepted that there were 11 Bhatts whose hymns are present in Adi Granth, but controversy still exist that there are 12 or 17.
+The Bhatt Bahis were authored by the descendants of these eleven hereditary Bhatts.
+As per Pashaura Singh, the Bhatts were of Brahmin origin.

+Compilation

+According to Louis E. Fenech, many of the Sikh Bhatts during the period of the Sikh gurus were Brahmins but some of them were Muslim Mirasis.
+Guru Arjan's decision to include the Bhatt Bani in his compilation of the Ād Granth was a reflection of influence of Mughal courtly culture.

 Structure

 The savaiye starts from page 1389 from Savaiye Mahalla Pehla Ke and ends at page 1409 of Guru Granth Sahib.
 The savaiyas are under five titles: